wp-plugins/wp-easy-gallery/readme.txt

 - Uses WordPress short code for easy content integration.
 - And much more...

-For more information about this *wordpress gallery plugin* see the demo: <a href='http://labs.hahncreativegroup.com/wordpress-plugins/easy-gallery/' title='WordPress Gallery Plugin'>WP Easy Gallery</a>
+For more information about this *wordpress gallery plugin* see the demo: <a href='http://labs.hahncreativegroup.com/wordpress-plugins/easy-gallery/' title='Simple WordPress Gallery Plugin'>WP Easy Gallery</a>

-<a href='http://labs.hahncreativegroup.com/wordpress-gallery-plugin/' title='image gallery'>WP Easy Gallery Pro Plugin</a>
+<a href='http://labs.hahncreativegroup.com/wordpress-gallery-plugin/' title='WordPress Gallery Plugin'>WP Easy Gallery Pro > WordPress Gallery Plugin</a>

 = Pro gallery plugin features =